lab1092/blender-manual_ja/manual/game_engine/logic/sensors/actuator.rst

 The Actuator sensor detects when a particular actuator receives an activation pulse.

-The :guilabel:`Actuator` sensor sends a TRUE pulse when the specified actuator is activated.
+The *Actuator* sensor sends a TRUE pulse when the specified actuator is activated.

 The sensor also sends a FALSE pulse when the specified actuator  is deactivated.